 5. You are much more thirsty than usual.

 If you do not eat enough food, besides depriving your body of the calories necessary to continue in your day-to-day activities, you also do not consume the electrolytes that the body needs.
-Electrolytes are minerals such as sodium and potassium that are responsible for your body maintaining proper levels of hydration.
+Electrolytes are minerals such as sodium and potassium that are responsible for your body maintain proper levels of hydration.
 So often this lack of food also means a lack of hydration.
 So remember to drink at least two liters of water a day.

 These symptoms are very common when the body is not getting enough calories to function properly.
 There are many ways to eat enough, healthy to combat these symptoms without impacting your weight loss.